GiulioGenova/MeteoBrowser/README.md

 ```
 ==========================================================================

-This will automatically install the packages needed on your machine (the first time you run it only) and then run the app.
+This will automatically install the packages needed on your machine (the first time you need it only) and then run the app.

 A stable online version is available here: